OLD ICELANDIC MANUSCRIPT EDITING AND PALEOGRAPHY

 • "Probleme in einem ripuarischen Text des 15.
 Jahrhunderts mit der Beschreibung einer Pilgerfahrt," Beharrsamkeit und Wandel.
 Festschrift für Herbert Tatzreiter zum 60.
 Geburtstag.
 Edd.
 W. Bauer and H. Scheuringer.
 Wien, 1998. pp. 123-131.

 This article adds two additional passages to the list of places where Arnold von Harff had falsified his itinerary, namely his two-week trek across the Anatolian peninsula as well as the trip across the Balkans from Constantinople to the Adriatic Sea.
 In addition, Arnold's indebtedness to an earlier pilgrimage by Bernhard von Breydenbach is shown to extend to several pictures as well as to an additional portion of text.
-On the other hand, it is proved that Arnold, despite having access to and using a source for his list of Arabic words, did not employ that source in those places where it conflicted with the Arabic word-list that he himself had compiled during his travels.
+On the other hand, it is proved that Arnold, despite having access to and using a source for his list of Arabic words, did not employ that source in those places where it conflicted with the Arabic word-list that he himself would have compiled during his travels.
 Download "Probleme in einem ripuarischen Text..."

 Area 6: COMPUTER-ASSISTED INSTRUCTION AND SOFTWARE